AndyClifton/accessibility/source/v2x/README.md

 The `accessibility` package  is intended to create tagged, structured PDF documents from LaTeX2e source code.

-This package is predominantly targeted at documents produced using the KOMAscript document classes.
+This package is intended for documents produced using PDFLaTeX.

 Originally programmed in 2007 by Babett Schalitz as a Masters project at TU Dresden, the maintenance of the accessibility package has been taken up